Family Floer superpotential's critical values are eigenvalues of quantum product by $c_1$: Self Floer cohomology for the category

 \subsubsection{Evaluation at a weak bounding cochain}

-However, for the family Floer theory and SYZ picture, we want to focus on those degree-one weak bounding cochains $b$ in $H^1(L; \Lambda_+)$.
-Then, we can make connections with $\HF(L,\m)$ in (\ref{HF_Lambda_eq}).
+For the family Floer theory and SYZ picture, we should mainly focus on those degree-one weak bounding cochains $b$ in $H^1(L; \Lambda_+)$.
+Indeed, if $L$ is a Lagrangian torus fiber in the SYZ framework, its dual torus fiber is expected to be $H^1(L; U(1))$, at least at the topological level.
+Now, we want to make connections with $\HF(L,\m)$ in (\ref{HF_Lambda_eq}).
 In fact, since $\deg b=1$, the divisor axiom of $\m$ implies that